DheeRaj231/RoadtoJS/readme.md

 - Setters and getters
   - set and get
 - static methods and Instance method
-- object.create() - used for inheritance.s
+- object.create() - used for inheritance.

 ---